Mustafa-Awami/Lara2fa/README.md

 Depending on the selected methods, the published `lara2fa.php` config file will be updated to enable the selected methods and disable the rest.

 * **Note:** For Passkeys to work correctly, the following conditions must be met:
-  - Use a browser that supports WebAuthn.
+  - Use a browser that supports WebAuthn (see: [https://caniuse.com/webauthn](https://caniuse.com/webauthn)).
   - A proper domain (localhost and 127.0.0.1 will be rejected by webauthn.js).
   - An SSL/TLS certificate trusted by your browser (self-signed is okay).
-  - An HTTPS connection on port 443 (ports other than 443 will be rejected).
+  - An HTTPS connection on port 443 (ports other than 443 will be rejected) (use [Laravel Herd](https://herd.laravel.com/) to serve your sites over HTTPS).

 ### ⚠️ Warning
 The installation process may publish files that overwrite existing files in your project (for example, configuration or resource files).